 µ=ΔODmax×ΔODmin×expµ×tΔODmax+ΔODmin×expµ×t-1  1

-S2 Fig. is an example of chlorophyll specific growth estimates fitted from the high resolution ΔOD measurements for each tube in a Multicultivator.
-The residuals of the logistic growth curve fit are shown.
+S2 Fig is an example of chlorophyll specific growth rate estimates fitted from the high resolution ΔOD measurements for each tube in a Multicultivator.
+The residuals of the logistic growth rate fit are shown.
 The imposed PAR (µmol photons m-2 s-1) are plotted for each tube and illustrates the applied photoperiod (h) regimes.

-A Generalized Additive Model (GAM) [57] was applied to the relation of chlorophyll-specific µ, d-1 to photoperiod and PAR level, for each growth [O2] level, and for the blue and red wavebands for growth, for each P. marinus strain in this study.
-The R package mgcv [58] was used to model the growth rate with smoothing terms and indicate the 90, 50 and 10% quantiles for growth rate across the levels of factors.
+A Generalized Additive Model (GAM) [58] was applied to the relation of chlorophyll-specific µ d-1 to photoperiod and PAR level, for each growth [O2] level, and for the blue and red wavebands for growth, for each P. marinus strain in this study.
+The R package mgcv [59] was used to model the growth rate with smoothing terms and indicate the 90, 50 and 10% quantiles for growth rate across the levels of factors.
 Only growth rate estimates for which the amplitude of standard error was smaller than 30% of the fitted growth rate were included in the GAM.
-Our priority was the effects of ecologically relevant blue light on growth trends.
-We also included GAM analyses of growth responses to red light, which is not ecophysiologically relevant, but which might prove mechanistically informative [59].
+Our priority was the effects of ecologically relevant blue light on growth rate trends.
+We also included GAM analyses of growth rate responses to red light, which is not ecophysiologically relevant, but which might prove mechanistically informative [60].

 Estimation of photosynthetically usable radiation